VtnDenis/JavaMovieTickets/README.md

 ### For Customers
 - Login with username and password
 - Browse available movies with their details (title, genre, release date, runtime, price)
+- View movie posters and synopses
 - View showtimes for each movie
 - Book tickets with selection of number of seats
+- Choose specific session dates and times
-- Apply different discounts (student, senior, family, etc.)
+- Apply different discounts (student, welcome offers)
-- Payment simulation with booking confirmation
+- Secure payment processing with card details
 - View booking history

 ### For Employees
 - View all bookings made
 - Complete movie management (add, edit, delete)
+- Manage movie posters and synopses
 - View customer information
-- Manage showtimes
+- Manage screens and showtimes
+- Process payments
-- View sales statistics (implicitly through booking display)
+- View detailed sales statistics
+- Access payment records

 ## Installation
 1. Clone this repository
 2. Open the project in IntelliJ IDEA or your preferred Java IDE
-3. Make sure JDK 8 or higher is installed
+3. Make sure JDK 23 is installed
+4. Set up a MySQL database named 'cinema' (import the SQL dump from `src/cinemadb.txt`)
+5. Configure the database connection settings in `src/config.properties`
-4. Run the `Main.java` class
+6. Run the `Main.java` class

 ## Usage